-Many people are disconnected from their roots.
-When one team of researchers interviewed fourth-, fifth- and sixth-graders at an urban California school, they found that more than half of them didn’t know pickles were cucumbers, or that onions and lettuce were plants.
+Many people today are disconnected from their roots.
+When one team of researchers interviewed fourth-, fifth- and sixth-graders at an urban California school, they found that more than half of them didn’t know pickles were cucumbers, or that beets and peas were from plants.

 But somewhere people are growing our food.